vedranav/hierarchy-decomposition-pipeline/inputs/settings.md

 Maximal amount of memory available to machine learning algorithms.
 ```
-memoryInGigabytes = 5
+memory = 5g
 ```
-The value can be a decimal number.
-Default value is two.
+Value is composed of a number and a letter 'k' or 'K' when the number indicates kilobytes, 'm' or 'M' when the number indicates megabytes, or 'g' or 'G' when the number indicates gigabytes.
+Default value is 2g.

 ### Processors available to machine learning algorithms